Local Resources

 - International Center for Autism Research and Education (ICARE): The mission of the International Center for Autism Research and Education is to coordinate basic, clinical, translational and interdisciplinary research across a consortium of institutions.

 - Milestones Autism Resources (Cleveland): Milestones Autism Resources helps individuals with autism reach their unique potential.
 We focus on educating and coaching for family members and professionals in evidence-based practical strategies.
-Our conferences, workshops, professional development, referral calls and online resources connect the autism community with vital information, and each other.

 - Ohio Center for Autism and Low Incidence (OCALI): Informing public policy and developing and deploying best practices - linking research to real life - so that people with disabilities have the opportunity to live their best lives for their whole lives.